Quick Summary

 ConsumerLab tested alginate supplements (including chews, capsules, and a liquid gel) to determine if they actually contained their claimed alginates and were not contaminated with excessive amounts of heavy metals (lead, cadmium, and arsenic).

-Although all products were found to contain the types of alginates they listed, one slightly exceeded a strict limit on lead contamination - possibly due to other ingredients in the product (see What CL Found).
+Although all products were found to contain the types of alginates they listed, one slightly exceeded a strict limit on lead contamination - possibly due to other ingredients in the product (see What CL Found and How Products Were Evaluated).

 Interestingly, ConsumerLab found that the cost to get a significant dose of alginate (500 mg of alginic acid) ranged from 35 cents to nearly 5 times as much -- $1.61.